What is NZ Super? Everything You Need to Know

 • Whether you are single, married or in a relationship

-• Your living situation if you are single (eg live alone, live with dependent children, share accommodation with others)
+• Your living situation if you are single (e.g. live alone, live with dependent children, share accommodation with others)

 • Payments from accident insurance or ACC may also affect your pension

-Payment of NZ Super is made directly to your bank account every two weeks.
 Whether you’re single or living as a couple, it doesn’t matter how much income you have.
 It won’t affect your NZ Super payments, unless you get an overseas pension.

 Yes, the pension is taxed as income in the normal way under the PAYE system.